RikVN/DSI/README.md

-# DSI
+# DSI classification

-Code for the DSI experiments in the MaCoCu project
+Code for the DSI experiments in the MaCoCu project.
+Corresponding paper will soon be available.

-Create a Conda environment for this project:
+First, create a Conda environment for this project:

 ```
-conda create -n macocu python=3.7
+conda create -n dsi python=3.7
+conda activate dsi
 ```

 And install the requirements: